rakibdevs/wp-number-to-bangla/README.md

-# wp-number-to-bangla
+# wp-number-to-bangla plugin
-=== Number to Bangla ===
-Contributors: rkb007
-Tags: number, bangla, bangla word, money, money format, bangla month Requires at least: 5.0
+Requires at least: 5.0
 Tested up to: 5.6.2
 Requires PHP: 7.2
 License: GPLv2 or later

 Convert English numbers to Bangla number or Bangla text, Bangla month name and Bangla Money Format.
 Maximum possible number to covert in Bangla word is 999999999999999

 == Description ==
 Easy shortcode plugin for converting any english number to Bangla word or money format or in month name.
 Just use, [ntb_num value=value_here format=format_here][/ntb_num]

 == Installation ==
 INSTALLATION FROM WITHIN WORDPRESS